bupkes/bus-stop/README.md

 Improvements and plans...

 - I need to put some comments on it.

-- At the moment it just seems to bring up the first service available (so in the example code it's seeing the next number 28 but not the next 29).
-This is a pretty basic error that I should be sorting out soon.

 - I'd ideally like to get a countdown rather than just saying what time the next bus is due.
 Probably JS.